-- i) Junior Kindergarten to Grade 3 a student whose residence is more than 1.2 kilometres from their home school is eligible for Board-provided transportation; - ii) Grades 4 to 8 a student whose residence is more than 1.6 kilometres from their home school is eligible for Board-provided transportation; and - iii) Grades 9 to 12 - - A secondary student whose residence is more than 4.8 kilometres from their home secondary school is eligible for Board-provided transportation. - A secondary student whose residence is more than 3.2 kilometres from their home secondary school, who's home address is not transit served, is eligible for Board-provided transportation. - 3.2 A student's residence address is used to determine their home school. and eligibility for transportation. - 3.2.1 A student's residence address, or a caregiver's address (for elementary), may be used (to determine collector point) to determine eligibility for Board-provided transportation only if it is used consistently and is also within the eligible transportation zone for the home school. - 3.3 Students attending school outside the Board's jurisdiction shall not be entitled to Board-provided transportation services. - 3.4 Students attending a school and/or program outside their home school attendance area are not eligible for Board-provided transportation services, as stated in the Transportation Acknowledgement/Agreement included in the application process for out of boundary/ out of region admission. - 3.5 In circumstances where students are deemed to be ineligible to receive Board-provided transportation, as noted above, it is the responsibility of Parents/Guardians and/or students to determine and provide the most appropriate and safe means of arrival to and/or departure from school. - 3.6 Transportation may be provided for: - 3.6.1 Physically challenged students.
+- i) Junior Kindergarten to Grade 3 a student whose residence is more than 1.2 kilometres from their home school is eligible for Board-provided transportation; - ii) Grades 4 to 8 a student whose residence is more than 1.6 kilometres from their home school is eligible for Board-provided transportation; and - iii) Grades 9 to 12 - A secondary student whose residence is more than 4.8 kilometres from their home secondary school is eligible for Board-provided transportation. - A secondary student whose residence is more than 3.2 kilometres from their home secondary school, who's home address is not transit served, is eligible for Board-provided transportation. - 3.2 A student's residence address is used to determine their home school. and eligibility for transportation. - 3.2.1 A student's residence address, or a caregiver's address (for elementary), may be used (to determine collector point) to determine eligibility for Board-provided transportation only if as long as it is used consistently and is also within the eligible transportation zone for the home school. - 3.2.2 In cases of shared custody arrangements, multiple addresses may be used providing they are within the same school boundary and usage follows a consistent schedule. - 3.3 Students attending school outside the Board's jurisdiction shall not be entitled to Board-provided transportation services. - 3.4 Students attending a school and/or program outside their home school attendance area are not eligible for Board-provided transportation services, as stated in the Transportation Acknowledgement/Agreement included in the application process for out of boundary/ out of region admission. - 3.5 In circumstances where students are deemed to be ineligible to receive Boardprovided transportation, as noted above, it is the responsibility of Parents/Guardians and/or students to determine and provide the most appropriate and safe means of arrival to and/or departure from school. - 3.6 Transportation may be provided for: - 3.6.1 Physically challenged students.
 Requests shall be made on an S9 form.; - 3.6.2 Students requiring a special education program as identified by the Superintendent of Student Services or the Director of Education;.

-Requests shall be made on an S9 form.: - 3.6.3 Medical reasons as certified by a doctor and approved by the Coordinating Manager of Planning & Operations or the Director of Education, in accordance with the Student Transportation Services procedures and appropriate documentation supportive of such request(s).
+Requests shall be made on an S9 form.; - 3.6.3 Medical reasons as certified by a doctor and approved by the Coordinating Manager of Planning & Operations or the Director of Education,. in accordance with the Student Transportation Services procedures and appropriate documentation supportive of such request(s).
 Requests shall be made on an S9 form accompanied by an S9A form; - 3.6.4 Optional programs as determined by the Board of Trustees through the budgeting process Board motion. - 3.6.4.1 Elementary French Immersion (F.I) students residing within the defined F.I. boundary of their designated school are eligible for transportation.
-In all cases Non-Transportation Zones apply. - 3.6.4.2 Secondary French Immersion students - 3.6.4.2.1 Who reside within the regular track boundary of the French Immersion School they attend are eligible for transportation as per 3.1iii. - 3.6.4.2.2 Who reside outside the regular track boundary of the French Immersion School they attend, in non-transit served (see definition 5.143) area, are eligible for transportation as per the French Immersion Service Area Maps.
+In all cases Non-Transportation Zones apply. - 3.6.4.2 Secondary French Immersion students - 3.6.4.2.1 Who reside within the regular track boundary of the French Immersion School they attend are eligible for transportation as per 3.1iii.

+3.6.4.2.2 Who reside outside the regular track boundary of the French Immersion School they attend, in non-transit served (see definition 5.143) area, are eligible for transportation as per the French Immersion Service Area Maps.
 In all cases Non-Transportation Zones apply.